pirelaurent/p5_animationFramework/chapters/chap2-scenario.md

 Any scenario can be established this way.
 ### for example : create a scenario internal to a class
 When thinkink about, the blinking red-green-orange is a dedicated traffic light behavior.
-It can be a good idea to make the scenario and the script part of the *TrafficLights class*.
+It can be a better idea to make the scenario and the script part of the *TrafficLights class*.
-We will do that and explore two different ways for *traffic_3* then *traffic_4*:
+We will do that and explore two slighty different ways, one for *traffic_3* , another for *traffic_4*:

-#### generator as a class method
+### generator as a class method
 For traffic_3 we use an exact copy of the previous *europeanScript* except the declaration:
 As a method we omit the *function* keyword but keep the **star** to indicate a generator :
 ``` javascript